raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 # The Problem Statement

-The problem of flavours of regexen that can recognize themselves is interesting, but getting there from zero is difficulty without presupposing a lot of knowledge.
+The problem of "flavours of regexen that can recognize themselves" is interesting, but getting there from zero is difficulty without presupposing a lot of knowledge.
 We like to learn (or re-learn) things for ourselves, in a hands-on way, so in this essay we will tackle a much smaller version of this problem:

 > Can a finite state automaton recognize valid finite state automata?